okdistribute/dat-manager/readme.md

 The hostname is the domain where dats will be stored.
 The manager assumes you will be using subdomains for your deployed dats.
 For example, if you plan on hosting dats at `mydatname.website.org`, your `hostname` is `website.org`.

 We recommend using [taco-nginx](http://github.com/mafintosh/taco-nginx) to deploy dats, and provide example scripts in scripts/initdat and scripts/rmdat.
 See the section on [Hosting a dat](http://datproject.readthedocs.org/en/latest/hosting/) for more information.

-## TODO

-* Provide an 'update' example script and route at '/ PUT'.